Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 Introduction

 In the evolving landscape of enterprise security, cybersecurity SaaS companies in Dubai are stepping beyond perimeter defense to solve a more dangerous risk — uncontrolled access.
-For most organisations today, breaches no longer begin at the network border; they begin with privileged access that has too much power and too little oversight.
+For most organisations today, breaches no longer begin at the network border.
+They begin with privileged access that has too much power and too little oversight.
 In markets like the UAE, Abu Dhabi, and Dubai, where cloud adoption, AI, and digital infrastructure are expanding rapidly, this shift is urgent and strategic.

 Privileged access across human users, machine identities, and automated systems now demands deep governance and intelligent controls.
 With 81% of UAE enterprises citing cloud misconfigurations as a major security risk and increasing adoption of AI and hybrid infrastructure, traditional security models are insufficient without modern privilege controls and oversight.
+To address these threats, firms are increasingly relying on comprehensive cloud security services to protect their distributed assets.
+Leading AI based cyber security companies UAE are addressing these gaps with intelligent PAM solutions.

 Why Privileged Access Management (PAM) Matters Now